The Problem

 Click “Options” at the right side and “Export Rules”.
 Name the file and remember where you saved it so you can import it later.

-NOTE: If you have more than one Exchange account you’ll want to export the rules associated with each account and name the files with the email address in the filename so you don’t mix them up.
+If you have more than one Exchange account you’ll want to export the rules associated with each account and name the files with the email address in the filename so you don’t mix them up.
+Also Each profile if you have more than one.

 Step 2 – Clean ALL Rules Out